 All countries in this region have stopped taking refugees.
 In Turkey we were told that refugees were going back home for the holidays.
 “Well, if it is safe enough to do that, you should stay.”
 Refugees are returning to Damascus.
 Ironically, the city has control and people are even going there for a holiday.

 We went to the Ammonite Watchtower.
-Not much is known about the function of these towers but there are eighteen of them.
-This one is in the heart of Amman and Marwan had never heard of it or seen it.
+Not much is known about the function of these towers, but there are eighteen of them.
+This one is in the heart of Amman, and Marwan had never heard of it or seen it.
 It was padlocked but the man in charge of the entrance let us in.
 He said that he gets a visitor every other month.

-We saw these unusual seeds that we later learned is called the Bread of the Bedouin.
+We saw these unusual seeds that we later learned are called the Bread of the Bedouin.
 (Nidal said that it isn’t eaten, but perhaps it once was as it is a seed.)
 They almost resemble a sea shell and unroll to uncover the seed.
 The Latin name is Medicago orbicularis.Modern day Amman was the ancient city of Ammon, the Ammonite capitol.
 Later during Roman times Amman was a Decapolis city called Philadelphia.